Double barreled question: How to avoid it for a smooth flow of employee survey feedback

 Double direct question vs. double barreled question

-- Definition: A double direct question is a format where two direct questions are asked consecutively, often within the same sentence, but each question stands independently.
+Definition | A format where two direct questions are asked consecutively, often within the same sentence, but each question stands independently. | A question that combines two different topics into one, making it difficult for respondents to answer accurately. |

 How to avoid writing double-barreled questions?